SmartTokenLabs/TokenScript/README.md

 For iOS:

-1. Install the TestFlight build by visiting <https://testflight.apple.com/join/aHUxcsro>
+1. Install the latest AlphaWallet app from the app store.
 2. In the AlphaWallet app, go to Wallet (first tab) and tap the `+` button and paste the contract address `0x63cCEF733a093E5Bd773b41C96D3eCE361464942` to make the wallet display the token which should have been transferred to you
 3. Go to our repository at <https://github.com/AlphaWallet/TokenScript/tree/master/examples/nft> and AirDrop the files `EntryToken.xml`, `token.en.shtml`, `shared.css` and `enter.en.shtml` from your Mac to your iPhone.
 If you have access to the files in mobile Safari, you can also choose to "Open in AlphaWallet" from the iOS share menu
 In the AlphaWallet app, go to Wallet tab and tap on the token "TokenScript Test Tokens (TKS)"